eosfrontier/eos-VI-discord-bot/README.md

 **How it works**

 - The bot exposes a slash command: `/vi`
-- Only users with the configured SL role can invoke it
+- Only users with the configured SL role can invoke it.
 - The bot posts messages appears as the selected VI (name + avatar)

 ---